didier-durand/microk8s-kube-bench/README.md

 systemctl daemon-reload
 systemctl restart kubelet.service

-4.2.12 Edit the kubelet service file /etc/systemd/system/snap.microk8s.daemon-kubelet.service on each worker node and set the below parameter in KUBELET_CERTIFICATE_ARGS variable.
---feature-gates=RotateKubeletServerCertificate=true
-Based on your system, restart the kubelet service.
-For example: systemctl daemon-reload systemctl restart kubelet.service

 4.2.13 If using a Kubelet config file, edit the file to set TLSCipherSuites: to TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256,TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256,TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305,TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384,TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305,TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384,TLS_RSA_WITH_AES_256_GCM_SHA384,TLS_RSA_WITH_AES_128_GCM_SHA256 or to a subset of these values.